konveyor/enhancements/enhancements/gradle-credentials/README.md

 - The analysis should succeed.
 - The full list of dependencies should appear.

 This can be compared with the analysis of the same application under its main branch, which uses Maven.
-They must be similar.
+They must be the same.

+#### e2e testing
+With the previously mentioned application (tackle-testapp-public), an e2e test should be added to the go-konveyor-tests repository.

 ### Upgrade / Downgrade Strategy